working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 fancy responses with delivery status.
 There is still an acknowledgement, but is in a form of an empty message.

+Only way to see difference between an MO and a MT in version 1 is to look at the addresses and see if they are either coming from an SMSC or going to an SMSC.

 Ok, to recap, what do we have now

 - `Begin`, `Continue`, `End`, `Abort` messages.